 We’re all familiar with the aches and soreness that accompany a particularly vigorous workout, and while there are some home-spun and free remedies you can try, sometimes the aches are so severe that you need something a little stronger.
-This is where products like the Normatec come in.
+This is where products like the Normatec boots and compression devices come in.

 Just like compression products were once the reserve of sports doctors and professional athletes but have now become consumer products, so too has the Normatec evolved from a large, cumbersome medical device to a small, sleek product you can not only use at home but take on the road.